magronp/bsrnn/docs/analysis.md

 |  4096 / 1024    |   7.3  |   5.9  |   8.7  |   4.4  |   6.6  |

 However, it does not yield good results, which we can explain as follows.
-While the change in frequency resolution is not really impactful since the STFT is projected into an embedding of fixed dimension, the time resolution is diminished, which has a much stronger impact on the results.
-This also explains why the drop is more significant for the bass track, which requires a refined time resolution, but not on the drums, which are localized events in time.
+On the one hand, the increased frequency resolution is not really impactful since the STFT is projected into an embedding of fixed dimension early in the network.
+On the other hand, the time resolution is reduced, which has a much stronger impact on the results.
+This also explains why the drop is more significant for the drums track, since percussive events are localized in time, and therefore require a refined time resolution to be properly modeled.

 Note that an even larger FFT size of 6144 along with a hop size of 1024 (to match the setup of [DTTNet](https://arxiv.org/abs/2309.08684)) yields even worse results.
 Finally, a smaller FFT size (1024) with hop size of 256 doesn't fit because of memory constraints.